Desertiocaine/overlay_ai/readme.md

 # Overlay AI

 Overlay AI is a PyQt5-based tool for capturing and processing screen regions.
 It uses `mss` for screen capture and `pytesseract` for OCR (Optical Character Recognition).
-This tool is designed to work across multi-monitor setups and allows users to capture a specific region of the screen, process it, and perform tasks like solving, improving, or explaining code.
+This tool is designed to work across multiple monitors and perform customizable tasks on the extracted text.

 ---